Help that arrives

 Background

-Refugees are most fundamentally lacking at Europe's external borders.
-No shelter, too little food, hardly any prospects.
-The inadequate support from the EU once again emphasises a policy of isolation and segregation, which is causing considerable suffering for thousands of people.
+Refugees lack the most basic necessities at Europe's external borders.
+No shelter, little food, hardly any prospects.
+The EU's inadequate support once again emphasises a policy of isolation, which leads to considerable suffering for thousands of people.

 Our approach